varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 With this EFI, you can install Big Sur.
 I started this guide in the Catalina days, now I only cover Big Sur, as it is pretty stable at this point.
 This EFI may work with Catalina too, although I don't test it anymore.

+If you want to update from Catalina, go to the System Preferences, check for updates and just install it.

-> NOTICE: Some users (including me) experienced a problem when tried to update from System Preferences, as after the install, the machine booted back to Catalina, like nothing was changed.
+> NOTICE: Some users (including me) experienced a problem when tried to update Catalina to Big Sur from System Preferences, as after the install, the machine booted back to Catalina, like nothing was changed.
 I have no fixes for this issue at the moment, if the System Preferences update fails, you have to update via an install USB.

 **About INTEL HD4400 with Big Sur:** With the latest kexts, Big Sur is now usable with Intel HD4400.
 Sadly, it is far from bug free, some weird graphical glitches can happen all the time.
 I noticed, that sometimes, folder icons show up with a file icon too for example, rendered buggy on top of the folder icon.
 Also, Preview can freeze with large (4K) image files.
 I have sometimes issues in GarageBand too.
 I still strongly recommend to use Intel HD4600 instead, but at least is is usable with HD4400 too.